official apology

 • A judge from the Zhejiang High Court issued an apology for the court’s mistakes involving the case and for causing the defendants to lose 17 years of freedom.

 • The five defendants applied for state compensation in 2013.
-As of May 17, 2020, their compensation cases are still pending (last updated May 17, 2020).
+As of May 17, 2020, their compensation cases were still pending.

 Information sources